akoelling/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 >[!IMPORTANT]
 >
 >The destination connector and documentation page are created and maintained by the [!DNL Magnite] team.
-For any inquiries or update requests, please contact them directly at *Insert link or email address where you can be reached for updates, for example `support@magnite.com`.* TODO
+For any inquiries or update requests, please contact them directly at `adobe-tech@magnite.com`.

 ## Use cases {#use-cases}